Christian tradition states

 everyone had to make such a visit.
 The transportation facilities

 would be hopelessly overloaded.
-Censuses are always taken where
+Censuses are generally taken where

 people live -- in ancient times and now.